What You Need to Know About Credit Repair

 4. Removing accurate negative information is tough.

 Note the emphasis on accurate.
-Credit bureaus are only legally obligated to remove inaccurately reported information from your credit report.
-It doesn't matter whether those inaccuracies are positive or negative.
-It's the fact the information is inaccurate that allows you to remove it from your credit report, not that it's negative.
+Credit bureaus are only legally obligated to remove inaccurate or unverifiable information from your credit report.

 When accurately reported negative information hurts your credit, it's tougher to remove this information because the credit bureaus are within their rights to report this information.
 In fact, the integrity of the credit system depends on credit bureaus reporting all accurate information, even information that's negative.